MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 </NotAuthorized>
 ```

-This way, when the de-authentication event fires, our user will be redirected to the `_HostAuthModel` logout handler, which both ensures a clean logout _and_ replaces the entire UI with our anonymous-user content.
 The second argument is `forceLoad` which sends the path to the browser without checking routing rules.
 Without it, we'd get the `<NotFound>` content from `App.razor` because the router would not recognize `/Logoff`, since it isn't known in Blazor-land and Startup doesn't define any MVC-style routing.

+This way, when the de-authentication event fires, our user will be redirected to the `_HostAuthModel` logout handler, which both ensures a clean logout _and_ replaces the entire UI with our anonymous-user content.

+From a purely technical standpoint, we're done.

 ## Better UX